playuter/DMS_Assignment-/README.md

 - Blocks now spawn at the top of the visible game container instead of appearing partway down

 **GuiController.java** (`src/main/java/com/comp2042/controller/GuiController.java`)
-- **Refactoring**: Extracted keyboard input handling logic and color mapping logic into InputHandler class and ColorMapper class
+- **Refactoring**: Extracted multiple responsibilities into separate classes (InputHandler, ColorMapper, AnimationController)
 - **Changes Made**:
   - Removed keyboard event handling code from `initialize()` method (previously lines 68-93)
   - Now delegates keyboard input to `InputHandler` instance
   - Implements `InputHandler.BrickDisplayUpdater` interface to receive display update callbacks
-  - Simplified `initialize()` method to only set up input handler delegation
+  - Removed Timeline management code - now uses `AnimationController` for automatic falling
   - Removed inline color switch and now uses `ColorMapper.getColorForValue(...)` for all rectangles
+  - Simplified `initialize()` method to only set up delegation to specialized classes
+  - Replaced direct Timeline calls (`timeLine.play()`, `timeLine.stop()`) with `AnimationController` methods
 - **Rationale**:
-  - Follows Single Responsibility Principle - GuiController now focuses on display/UI logic
+  - Follows Single Responsibility Principle - GuiController now focuses solely on display/UI coordination
-  - Input handling is separated into its own class for better organization and testability
+  - Input handling, animation control, and color mapping are separated into their own classes
-  - Reduces complexity of GuiController class and delegates color concerns to ColorMapper
+  - Reduces complexity of GuiController class significantly
+  - Each extracted class can be tested and modified independently
 - **Impact**:
-  - Cleaner code structure with better separation of concerns
+  - Much cleaner code structure with clear separation of concerns
-  - Input handling logic can now be tested independently
-  - Easier to modify input behavior or color themes without touching display code
+  - GuiController is now more maintainable and easier to understand
+  - Individual components (input, animation, colors) can be modified without affecting others
+  - Better foundation for adding features like difficulty levels (via AnimationController speed control)

 **Package Reorganization**
 - **Before**: All classes were in a single `com.comp2042` package